HasonoCell/HasonoCell/README.md

 ## Hi there 👋

-I'm HasonoCell，or you can just call me Cell/细胞.
+I'm hasonocell, or you can just call me cell/细胞.

 You can find more information on http://hasonocell.xyz/